core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 |                 Dst: C_ADDR:C_PORT |                      |         |
 |                                    |                      |         |
 ~~~~~~~~~~~
-{: #workflow-example-reverse-1 title="Workflow example with a reverse-proxy standing in for both the whole group of servers and each individual server.
-This requires the proxy to have only one pair (IP address, port number)."}
+{: #workflow-example-reverse-1 title="Workflow Example with a Reverse-Proxy Standing in for Both the Whole Group of Servers and Each Individual Server.
+This Requires the Proxy to Have Only One Pair (IP Address, Port Number)."}

 ## Example 2  ## {#sec-reverse-proxies-examples-ex2}